syncfusion-content/windowsforms-docs/WindowsForms/PDF/Getting-Started.md

 result = element.Draw(page, New PointF(10, result.Bounds.Bottom + 25))

 {% endhighlight %}

 Adding shapes to the PDF document follows similar APIs as that of Windows GDI plus APIs.
 Here, to provide a pleasant appearance you can add a line following the heading.
 To achieve this refer the following code.

 {% highlight c# %}

-[C#]